RyanParsley/rpdc/src/content/note/zod.md

 ### Concern: Brittleness of Two Type Systems

-The main worry here is that maintaining two separate type definitions (TypeScript interfaces and Zod schemas) could lead to inconsistencies and increased maintenance overhead.
+The main worry is that maintaining two separate type definitions (TypeScript interfaces and Zod schemas) could lead to inconsistencies and increased maintenance overhead.
 However, Zod is designed to work seamlessly with TypeScript, and when used correctly, it can actually reduce brittleness and duplication.